-Let your child prepare you a delicious fruit platter with this cute set.
-It features seven kinds of fruits, including strawberry, orange, lemon, and melon.
+Let your child prepare you a delicious food platter with this cute set.
+It features twenty-seven pieces of play food.
 The fruits look so realistic and will be a delight for 3-year-olds, and older children as well.

 Your child can use the wooden knife to “cut” the fruits into pieces as they learn the concept of a quarter, half, and whole, for example.
 It’s a good time to introduce the basics of knife safety as well.
 All items are made of high-quality wood, and when playtime ends, there’s a crate to store all the fruits in.